google/ads-placement-excluder/src/google_ads_excluder/README.md

 # Google Ads Exclusion service

-Pulls spam placements from BigQuery, based on the configuration in the Google Sheet config.
-These are then reported to Google Ads for exclusion.
+The Google Ads Excluder service is responsible for applying the filters in the config Google Sheet to the data, to determine which channels should be excluded in Google Ads.
+Channels identified for exclusion are then uploaded to the shared placement list in Google Ads, and the output written to BigQuery for reporting.

+## Local Deployment
 To run the code ensure the following environment variables are set:

 ```